-A sailing yacht from the US has sunken in "Abu Galawa Soraya" in 1980 and has been inhabited since this time by very many soft and hard corals.
-An incredible view to 17 meters deep over a length of 15 meters.
-But not only this great overgrown wreck is convincing here.
+A sailing yacht from the USA sank at "Abu Galawa Soraya" in 1980 and has since been colonized by very many soft and hard corals.
+An incredible sight in 17 meters depth on a length of 15 meters.
+But not only the great overgrown wreck convinces here.

-Garfish, Blue Spotted Stingray, Red Sea seabream, Red Sea fusiliers and free swimming giant moray we can also discover with a little luck and just marvel at this dive site.
-What many diver makes happy - "Abu Galawa Soraya" is also suitable for a night dive and what could be better than to visit the various inhabitants of the wreck by night !?
+Needlefish, blue spotted stingrays, red sea fusiliers and free swimming giant moray eels can be spotted and admired at this dive spot with a little luck.
+What will please many - "Abu Galawa Soraya" is also suitable for a night dive and what better way to see the various wreck dwellers than at night!

-Equipped with light, we see inside the wreck also during daytime many glass fish, that own the yacht since a long time.
-Moreover, on the sandy bottom among the coral towers and blocks, there are waiting many surprises.
+Equipped with light we can see inside the wreck also during the day the many glass fish that have made the yacht their own for a long time.
+Also on the sandy bottom many surprises are waiting between the coral towers and blocks.

 Sataya Gota Soraya

 "Soraya" means "small".
 This tells us that we are on the sister reef of the larger Sataya Gota Kebir.
 The water depth in the area to be dived is 20 to 25 meters.
 The reef has a length of 250m and a width of about 70m.
 The boat usually moors in a small lagoon in the southeast of the reef.
 However, depending on the current, there is also the possibility to moor the boat in the southwest at a notch of the reef.
 The Sataya area almost always has current from the north.

 The mooring in the southeast, in the lagoon, is also one of the most beautiful places to dive in the midday.
 Very few people dive here and you get the impression that you are entering the water shortly after the coral garden is formed.